-- 1 (4) For any school district for which Available Local 2 Resources per pupil equals or exceeds the product of 1.75 3 times the Foundation Level, the general State aid for the 4 school district shall be calculated as the product of \$218 - 5 multiplied by the Average Daily Attendance of the school - 6 district. - 7 (5) The amount of general State aid allocated to a 8 school district for the 1999-2000 school year meeting the 9 requirements set forth in paragraph (4) of subsection (G) shall be increased by an amount equal to the general State 10 11 aid that would have been received by the district for the 1998-1999 school year by utilizing the Extension Limitation 12 Equalized Assessed Valuation as calculated in paragraph (4) 13 of subsection (G) less the general State aid allotted for the 14 - 15 1998-1999 school year.
-This amount shall be deemed a one - time increase, and shall not affect any future general State - 17 aid allocations.

-- 18 (F) Compilation of Average Daily Attendance. - 19 (1) Each school district shall, by July 1 of each year, - 20 submit to the State Board of Education, on forms prescribed - 21 by the State Board of Education, attendance figures for the - 22 school year that began in the preceding calendar year.
-The - 23 attendance information so transmitted shall identify the average daily attendance figures for each month of the school year, except that any days of attendance in August shall be

-- 26 added to the month of September and any days of attendance in - June shall be added to the month of May. - 28 Except as otherwise provided in this Section, days of - 29 attendance by pupils shall be counted only for sessions of - 30 not less than 5 clock hours of school work per day under - 31 direct supervision of: (i) teachers, or (ii) non-teaching - 32 personnel or volunteer personnel when engaging in - 33 non-teaching duties and supervising in those instances - 34 specified in subsection (a) of Section 10-22.34 and paragraph
+- 1 (4) For any school district for which Available Local 2 Resources per pupil equals or exceeds the product of 1.75 3 times the Foundation Level, the general State aid for the 4 school district shall be calculated as the product of \$218 5 multiplied by the Average Daily Attendance of the school - 7 (5) The amount of general State aid allocated to a 8 school district for the 1999-2000 school year meeting the 9 requirements set forth in paragraph (4) of subsection (G) shall be increased by an amount equal to the general State 10 11 aid that would have been received by the district for the 1998-1999 school year by utilizing the Extension Limitation 12 Equalized Assessed Valuation as calculated in paragraph (4) 13 of subsection (G) less the general State aid allotted for the 14 1998-1999 school year.
+This amount shall be deemed a one 15 16 time increase, and shall not affect any future general State aid allocations.
+17 - 18 (F) Compilation of Average Daily Attendance. - 19 Each school district shall, by July 1 of each year, submit to the State Board of Education, on forms prescribed 20 21 by the State Board of Education, attendance figures for school year that began in the preceding calendar year.
+22 23 attendance information so transmitted shall identify average daily attendance figures for each month of the school 2.4 25 year, except that any days of attendance in August shall be 26 added to the month of September and any days of attendance in June shall be added to the month of May.
+27 - 28 Except as otherwise provided in this Section, days of attendance by pupils shall be counted only for sessions of 29 not less than 5 clock hours of school work per day under 30 direct supervision of: (i) teachers, or (ii) non-teaching 31 32 or volunteer personnel when 33 non-teaching duties and supervising in those specified in subsection (a) of Section 10-22.34 and paragraph 34